 Also, some free themes contain spammy links or malware that is likely to cause you serious problems down the road.
 This is (sadly) more common than you’d think.

 These kinds of things will make it difficult for you to customize, grow, and monetize your WordPress music blog.
 You want to choose a premium WordPress theme that will allow you to create a beautiful, professional music blog.

 - Extends the functionality of your website or blog.

-- Comes with full customization features to make your blog stand out.
+- It comes with full customization features to make your blog stand out.

 - Sleek, professional, unique, and eye-catching designs.

-- Great customer support in case of errors (This is probably the most important)
+- Great customer service and support in case of errors (This is probably the most important)

 Installing a high-quality theme will make your blog look awesome.
 There’s no need to hire a professional, and you don’t need any coding experience to make them work.
 Simply pick a predesigned look that appeals to you the most and install it on your blog in a few clicks.

-If you’re not sure which look to go with, take a look at some of the music blogs in your niche.
-The point here is not to copy them, but to gain inspiration for creating a unique look for your own blog.
+If you’re not sure which look to go with, look at some of the music blogs in your blogging niche.
+The point here is not to copy them but to gain inspiration for creating a unique look for your own blog.

-You can look at things like colors, page layouts, and various other design aspects that appeal to you.
-Try to identify trends and see what might work best to attract your target audience.
-You can find out which theme your favorite music blog is using by visiting WPThemeDetector.com.
+You can look at colors, page layouts, and various other design aspects that appeal to you for your WordPress blog.
+Then, try to identify trends and see what might work best to attract your target audience.
+For example, you can find out which theme your favorite WordPress music blog uses by visiting WPThemeDetector.com.